dbautistav/workers/README.md

 ## Async version
 Just like sync version but the main thread "creates" a service worker for loading the data and also registers a web worker to enable catching and offline capabilities.
 Later the loaded data is transferred from worker to main thread and plotted.
-Effects are specially noted when refreshing the page or visiting the page without network connection after first full load (visible chart).
+Web worker effects are specially noted when refreshing the page or visiting the site without network connection after first full load (visible chart).

 # LICENSE
 This demo is [**Free Software**](https://github.com/dbautistav/workers/blob/gh-pages/LICENSE).